Learning how to let go of the hurt and pain.

 Narcissists, as I so often write, cannot love.
 And the only way to get back at them for what they have done is to move on and be happy and successful with OUR lives.

 Life Is A Gift

-How I learned to let go and move on came in the form of me, realizing that I have limited days ahead of me.
+How I learned to let go and move on came from realizing that I had limited days ahead of me.
 And every day that I ruminate over the past is a day that I waste.

 The narcissist may have ruined some time of your life, but if we keep thinking about them, they will destroy ALL OF OUR LIVES.

 Your future self will thank you.